datakid/django-tutorial/tute_1.rst

             abstract = True

-Here you can see I'm telling Django that when you list Books, I want them listed alphabetically.
+Here you can see I'm telling Django that when you list Books, I want them listed alphabetically by title.
+It's important to note that capitalisation is
+important: ordering=["Title"] wil not work because Title is not an attribute on Book - title is though.
 Abstract means that there will never actually be a Book object, only SourceText objects.
 Let's see why:

 ::